kracr/temporal-data-generator/README.md

 [SparqlQueriesForPartition](https://github.com/kracr/temporal-data-generator/tree/main/SparqlQueriesForPartition) This directory consists of two subdirectories: ByAttribute and ByShape.
 Each of these consists of sparql queries that are required for segmenting the event data.
 Users can add more sparql queries to 'ByShape' folder and generate the partitions as per their requirements.

+[TBoxAwareGenerator](https://github.com/kracr/temporal-data-generator/tree/main/TBoxAwareGenerator): a second, declarative data generator, separate from `ABoxGenerator`, that validates every template's asserted classes/properties against the real ACE and Tweet ontologies before generating anything.
+See [EXPERIMENTS.md](EXPERIMENTS.md) for details.

+[CSparqlEval](https://github.com/kracr/temporal-data-generator/tree/main/CSparqlEval) / [RDFoxWindowedEval](https://github.com/kracr/temporal-data-generator/tree/main/RDFoxWindowedEval): evaluation pipelines used to benchmark the generated data against the C-SPARQL2 and RDFox stream/rule reasoners.
+See [EXPERIMENTS.md](EXPERIMENTS.md).

 <a name="usage"></a>
 ## 3. Instructions to generate the data

-Requirements: The user must have *java 1.7 and maven* installed in the system.
+Requirements: The user must have *Java 17 and Maven* installed in the system.

 <a name="edgexe"></a>
 ## 3.1.
 Event Data Generation (Direct execution using executable jar)